robelkebede/RobChain/README.md

 # RobChain
-This is a simple BlockChain in python 3 and Flask.
+This is a simple BlockChain implementaion in python 3 and Flask.